 - Create a Plan

-Create an escape plan you discuss and train for before a wildfire occurs.
+Create an escape plan you discuss with your family — and practice it before a wildfire occurs.
 Every family member should have a role and know what to do before, during, and after a wildfire.
 Make sure everyone knows the location of all exits, emergency kits, where to meet, and who to contact.

 - Prepare an Emergency Kit